Explore Ireland's Ancient East, step inside Newgrange the 5,000-year-old monument or take a moment on top of the mystical Hill of Tara.

 and breathes - in the merchants' houses, the Norman castle, the monks' ale, the potters, jewellers,

 weavers, artists and artisans of every kind.
-It's a magnificent setting where visitors can enjoy music,

 Key attractions: Ireland's Medieval Mile, Kilkenny; Viking Triangle, Waterford, Hook Head Lighthouse;